googleapis/google-cloud-cpp/release/README.md

 the project itself, [git][git-docs], [GitHub][github-guides], and
 [semantic versioning](https://semver.org).

-## 0. Update googleapis SHA and generate libraries
+## 0. Verify most recent googleapis SHA adheres to policy

-Ensure that our released version includes an up-to-date SHA of the service proto definitions.
+In order to ensure that our released version includes a SHA of the service proto definitions that is both current and stable ([googleapis-sha-update-policy]), make sure that the commit SHA was updated at least 5 days prior, but no more than 7 days prior (TODO(#13062): automate this update process).

-### a.
-Execute the renovate script

-`external/googleapis/renovate.sh`

-### b.
-Submit and merge a PR containing the changes.

-### c.
-Allow for overnight CI builds to execute before proceeding.

 ## 1. Preparing for a release